 - Theoretical ceiling: 2,880,000 tweets/day

-Sounds generous.
-But the pay-per-use billing cap is 2 million post reads per month.
-You would burn through your entire monthly allowance in less than one day of continuous searching.
+That sounds generous, but the pay-per-use billing cap is 2 million post reads per month.
+You would burn your entire monthly allowance in under a day of continuous searching.
 The rate limit is not your bottleneck here.
-The billing cap is.
+The monthly cap is.

 - Rate limit: 900 requests / 15 minutes = 3,600/hour